CalumRaine/Grain/README.md

 ```
 def line("\n")
+def lastColumn()[-1]
 def time("-")[1]
 def hour(":")[0]

 for line in "my_file.txt"
-  select hour from time from line
+  select hour from time from lastColumn from line
     hour = hour + 1
-  print line
+  print hour
 ```

 However, you don't need to use lines.
-As stated, the file itself is the root record.
+As stated, the file itself is the root segment.
 Here you could print everything that occurs between brackets in a file:

 ```
 def openBracket("(")